Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 ~~~
 {: #ack-control-packet title="ACK control packet"}

-Packet Type: 1 bit, value = 1
+Packet Type: 1 bit, value = 1.
 : The packet type value of an ACK control packet is "1".

-Control Type: 15 bits, value = ACK{0x0002}
+Control Type: 15 bits, value = ACK{0x0002}.
 : The control type value of an ACK control packet is "2".

-Reserved: 16 bits, value = 0
+Reserved: 16 bits, value = 0.
 : This is a fixed-width field reserved for future use.

-Acknowledgement Number: 32 bits
+Acknowledgement Number: 32 bits.
 : This field contains the sequential number of the full acknowledgment packet starting from 1.

-Timestamp: 32 bits
+Timestamp: 32 bits.
-: See section {{packet-structure}}.
+: See {{packet-structure}}.

-Destination Socket ID: 32 bits
+Destination Socket ID: 32 bits.
-: See section {{packet-structure}}.
+: See {{packet-structure}}.

-Last Acknowledged Packet Sequence Number: 32 bits
+Last Acknowledged Packet Sequence Number: 32 bits.
 : This field contains the sequence number of the last data packet being acknowledged plus one.
   In other words, if it the sequence number of the first unacknowledged packet.

-RTT: 32 bits
+RTT: 32 bits.
-: RTT value (in microseconds) estimated by the receiver based on the previous ACK-ACKACK
+: RTT value, in microseconds, estimated by the receiver based on the previous ACK-ACKACK
 packet exchange.

-RTT Variance: 32 bits
+RTT Variance: 32 bits.
-: The variance of the RTT estimation (in microseconds).
+: The variance of the RTT estimation, in microseconds.

-Available Buffer Size: 32 bits
+Available Buffer Size: 32 bits.
-: Available size of the receiver's buffer (in packets).
+: Available size of the receiver's buffer, in packets.

-Packets Receiving Rate: 32 bits
+Packets Receiving Rate: 32 bits.
-: The rate at which packets are being received (in packets per second).
+: The rate at which packets are being received, in packets per second.

-Estimated Link Capacity: 32 bits
+Estimated Link Capacity: 32 bits.
-: Estimated bandwidth of the link (in packets per second).
+: Estimated bandwidth of the link, in packets per second.

-Receiving Rate: 32 bits
+Receiving Rate: 32 bits.
-: Estimated receiving rate (in bytes per second).
+: Estimated receiving rate, in bytes per second.

 There are several types of ACK packets: